The PEARL Foundation, Incorporated

-Alpha Kappa Alpha Sorority, Inc., the first African-American Greek-letter sorority, was founded on a mission comprised of five basic tenets which has remained unchanged since our inception in 1908.
-The international sorority has grown to over 760 undergraduate and alumnae chapters focusing on academic excellence and community service.
-Locally, the Rho Zeta Omega chapter serves the Cobb County/Marietta community.
+Alpha Kappa Alpha Sorority, Inc., the first African-American Greek-letter sorority, was founded on a mission comprised of five basic tenets which have remained unchanged since our inception in 1908.
+The international sorority has grown to over 760 undergraduate and alumnae chapters focusing on academic excellence andcommunity service.
+Locally, the Rho Zeta Omega chapter serves the Cobb County/Marietta, Georgia community.

 In keeping with one of our basic tenets which is to cultivate and encourage high scholastic and ethical standards, the Rho Zeta Omega chapter along with its philanthropic arm, The PEARL Foundation, Inc., will offer several academic scholarships to advance the education of African American females who are graduating seniors of Cobb County or Marietta City high schools for the upcoming academic year.

 There are TWO scholarship categories and multiple awards will be given, BUT an applicant is only eligible to receive one scholarship award, to be determined by the Scholarship Committee.

 Interested students may apply for scholarships in one or both of the following categories:

 There will be multiple awards in this category.
 These scholarships will be awarded to applicants who